emorgan00/EasyDatapacks/README.md

 ## Resolving Type Conflicts

-Suppose I have the following program:
+Suppose you have the following program:
 ```
 def example:
     x = 10